aishabazylzhanova/Assignment4-group-project-/README.md

 ## Installation

 To install, you need to download webServer.py, database.py and templates from the repository and save them in the same folder.
+Also you need to install Firefox browser

 ## Usage